brantr/brantr.github.io/_posts/blog/2018-04-02-tensorflow.md

 This tutorial covers [MNIST](http://yann.lecun.com/exdb/mnist) and shows how to build a CNN-based classification model.
 It introduces [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation functions and [pooling layers](https://en.wikipedia.org/wiki/Convolutional_neural_network#Pooling_layer).
 The tutorial also introduces [softmax](https://en.wikipedia.org/wiki/Softmax_function) activation functions.
 It references the [Stanford CS23](https://cs231n.github.io/convolutional-networks) course on convolutional neural networks.
 It introduces a [loss function](https://en.wikipedia.org/wiki/Loss_function) and the [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) function.
 It also introduces [one-hot encoding](https://www.quora.com/What-is-one-hot-encoding-and-when-is-it-used-in-data-science) and [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

+** First we define the model function, which returns an estimator.
+It takes as arguments the data, labels, and a mode (e.g., train, eval, predict).

 ** `layers` module expects tensors of size `[batch_size, image_width, image_height, channels]`. `batch_size` is number of images for training and `channels` is, e.g., 3 for RGB or 1 for BW.
 We can use `tf.reshape()` to make this tensor.

 ** `conv2d()` module receives the input layer, and then the output size depends on padding (e.g., `padding=same` zero pads to maintain the image size).
 The output `channels` of `conv2d()` will be the number of `filters` times the number of input `channels`, times the size of the images.
 An activation function has to be indicated (e.g., `tf.nn.relu`).